aldwiputra/aldwiputra/README.md

 ### :fire: **What I am doing currently:**

-- Working on my portfolio's website 😎
+- Working at a healthcare startup as a Front-end Engineer 😎

-- Learning Software Engineering 🕵🏻‍♂️

 ## My Favorite Technologies